 That significantly improved the performance of the recommendations making users get the songs according to their liking.
 Spotify might also be looking to convert it into more of a Social Media platform for sharing songs and playlists in a better way.

 Also Read: Machine Learning Project Ideas & Topics

 With more and more users signing up, the data Spotify deals with is going to increase significantly in the coming years.
 This not only means a better opportunity for improved recommendations but also a challenge to handle so much data.
 With such immense power, Spotify data will be key to the music companies and records as well to make key business decisions based on what people currently are listening to and liking.
 This will be a targeted music-making strategy to maximize the listens across the users.

 Spotify can also transform their Podcasts section to make it much better in recommending new podcasts to the listeners.
 Podcasts that talk on similar themes and topics can be grouped together and then used in recommendations.
 With growing competition from apps like Apple Music and YouTube Music, it will be interesting to see how the music tech space develops over the years.

-If you’re interested to learn more about decision trees, machine learning, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about decision trees, machine learning, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.